The Ultimate Whistler Festivals Guide

 Arts: Whistler Film Festival

 Celebrating independent film since 2001, the Whistler Film Festival (WFF) continues to cultivate diverse cultural experiences that connect people through the art of cinema.
-For film fans, this five-day festival (taking place the 28th of November to December 2nd), is packed with dozens of film screenings, gala events, artist spotlights, live music performances and parties.
+For film fans, this five-day festival (taking place December 4th to 8th), is packed with dozens of film screenings, gala events, artist spotlights, live music performances and parties.
 But the WFF has also forged a strong reputation as an industry festival with filmmaker summits, talent programs, awards, mentorship programs and plenty of opportunities for film professionals to network and collaborate.
 Be sure to book your tickets early as many events and screenings do sell out.

 Culture: Whistler NYE Celebration